Sally Beauty Holdings Inc. (SBH) – Don’t Be So Quick to Call it Dead

 Sally Beauty Holdings Inc. (SBH): Who are the competitors?

-The company’s main competitors (and peers) include Revlon Inc. (REV) that is 20.43% higher over the past 12 months.
-Short interest in the company’s stock has fallen -13.62% from the last report on Jan 28, 2021 to stand at a total of 16.93 million short shares sold with a short interest ratio of 5.79.
+The company’s main competitors (and peers) include Revlon Inc. (REV) that is 2.97% higher over the past 12 months.
+Short interest in the company’s stock has risen 0.8% from the last report on Feb 11, 2021 to stand at a total of 14.79 million short shares sold with a short interest ratio of 7.64.